AutoBridgeSystems/codex/codex-rs/core/gpt_5_codex_prompt.md

 - Skip using the planning tool for straightforward tasks (roughly the easiest 25%).
 - Do not make single-step plans.
 - When you made a plan, update it after having performed one of the sub-tasks that you shared on the plan.
+- Ensure that you inspect exising INDEX.md files as you are planning to understand what exists already and what doesn't.

 ## Codex CLI harness, sandboxing, and approvals